 MDM allows organizations to manage both trust and user-specific certificates with it's Certificate Management capabilities.

 Admins can upload the required certificates on the MDM server and distribute it to managed devices.
 MDM also maintains the expiry details to ensure the certificates are renewed regularly.

-Follow the steps given below to add certificates to the MDM server:
+Follow the steps given below to add certificates to MDM:

-- On the MDM console, navigate to Device Mgmt > Certificates
+- On the console, navigate to Device Mgmt > Certificates

 - In the Certificates tab, click on Add Certificates